 Co-director Stella Duffy writes about the beginning of Fun Palaces in 2013

-In January 2013, at Improbable’s annual Devoted and Disgruntled Open Space event, I called a session: “Who wants to do something for Joan Littlewood’s centenary in October 2014, that isn’t another revival?”
+On 26th January 2013, at Improbable’s annual Devoted and Disgruntled Open Space event, I called a session: “Who wants to do something for Joan Littlewood’s centenary in October 2014, that isn’t another revival?”
 Here’s the original report from that session.

 Joan’s theatre was brilliant of course, but she was more than ‘just’ a director.
 In the D&D session we talked about Fun Palaces, about the politics and community spirit behind them – an idea descended from the Pleasure Gardens, and the radical idea of People’s Palaces, public engagement at its most open and inclusive.
 We talked about the possibility of making a Fun Palace anywhere.
 Of it being an idea, not just a building.